MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-modeling-view.md

 ## Set common properties

-You can select multiple objects at once in **Modeling view** by holding down the **Ctrl** key and clicking multiple tables.
+You can select multiple objects at once in **Modeling view** by holding down the **Ctrl** key and selecting multiple tables.
 When you select multiple tables, they become highlighted in Modeling view.
 When multiple tables are highlighted, changes applied in the **Properties** pane apply to all selected tables.

 For example, you could change the [storage mode](desktop-storage-mode.md) for multiple tables in your diagram view by holding down the **Ctrl** key, selecting tables, then changing the storage mode setting in the **Properties** pane.